danortega2014/numerical-optimization-of-likelihood-function-to-find-MLE-of-LAD-estimator/README.md

 ![image](https://user-images.githubusercontent.com/64437206/110543875-7d710f80-80f0-11eb-94bb-79b6772f9449.png)

 This log of the likeihood function is derived from taking the log of the likelihood pdf of y.
-Which in this case is:
+The pdf of this model is simply the derivative of the cdf, which is:

 ![image](https://user-images.githubusercontent.com/64437206/110544043-be692400-80f0-11eb-9273-5e08baf66069.png)